 - The news commercial was for a digital dog clock called FidoFlex.

 - The news returns with Jane Curtin.
-I was really hoping that they would give her the second half of the show but no, she just did an editorial reply as Chase did his old making faces behind her back routine.
+I was really hoping that they would give her the second half of the show, but no, she just made an editorial reply as Chase did his old making faces behind her back routine.
 After she left, one of my favorite moments so far happened.
 Al Franken just walks out onto the stage and starts to read the news over Chevy's shoulder.
-This freaks Chevy out so he asks him to leave to which he does and it is never referenced again.
+This freaks Chevy out, so he asks him to leave to which he does, and it is never referenced again.
 It was so quick and so out of the blue that I hope they let this be a one-time ordeal.

 - This was followed by a Mary Tyler Moore parody where the dopey news anchor from the show accidentally kills Mary with a Draino in the coffee prank.
 Interesting timing with Mary Tyler Moore's actual death being so near, but this was another sketch that went on and on and on...